-During the recent COVID-19pandemic, The Botanical Bus: Bilingual Mobile Herb Clinic and non-profit Daily Acts are distributing 1,500 garden kits to Latinx community members experiencing food insecurity in Sonoma County.
-We are partnering with United Farm Workers, Graton Day Labor Center, La Luz Center, La Plaza, CAP Sonoma and Sonoma Valley Community Health to take action at their resource distribution sites.
+In response to COVID-19, The Botanical Bus: Bilingual Mobile Herb Clinic and Daily Acts have come together to distribute 1,500 mutual aid garden kits to Indigenous and Latinx residents of Sonoma County who are experiencing food insecurity.
+We have partnered with United Farm Workers, Graton Day Labor Center, La Luz Center, La Plaza, CAP Sonoma and Sonoma Valley Community Health to take action at their resource distribution sites.

 We believe the COVID-19 gardening movement is rooted in a deep human instinct to cultivate resiliency through connecting to the earth.
 As we touch soil, tend plants and grow food we reclaim our power to nourish ourselves and our communities.